 What is ADSL?

-ADSL connections are not suitable for VoIP.
+It is important to note that ADSL connections are not always suitable for VoIP.

-Benefits of ADSL
+Advantages of ADSL